ut-amrl/coda-devkit/README.md

 <b>model training configurations</b> to reproduce the results in our paper.

 # Citation
-If you use our dataset of the tools, we would appreciate if you cite both our paper and dataset
+If you use our dataset of the tools, we would appreciate if you cite both our paper and dataset.

 ### Paper Citation
 ```